We have said it before, and we will say it again: There is more to a brand than just a logo or company motto.

 First, determine your purpose and examine how your identity affects your business — internally and externally.
 Much of your success hinges on consistency, hard work, and a long-term strategy.

 Keeping your message aligned with your mission and core values helps your customers gain a true understanding of your company.
-This helps build trust, optimism, clarity, and is integral to long-term success.
+This helps build trust, optimism, and clarity and is integral to long-term success.
 However, to keep your message authentic, it’s important to understand why your company exists.
 Who is your target audience?
 What difference are you trying to make for them?
 A purpose-driven message should be the foundation upon which your brand is built.

-Making money is obviously an important goal for any business, but the companies who place more importance on service and community — rather than profitability — are the ones who foster the strongest consumer experience.
+Making money is obviously an important goal for any business, but the companies that place more importance on service and community — rather than profitability — are the ones who foster the strongest consumer experience.

 For example, Chick-Fil-A emphasizes that the company is about more than its delicious breaded chicken sandwiches.
 The fast-food giant upholds strong family and Christian values and has a corporate commitment to putting the happiness of customers and employees before profits.
 In 1946, Founder Truett Cathy decided to close the restaurant on Sundays to allow employees to rest or worship if they choose — a practice Chick-Fil-A still upholds today.